ozzysp/AlphaCopy/README.md

 # AlphaCopy

 ### A Python/GUI Open Source aplication with free participation to turn a Raspberry Pi on to a Backup Machine from SD Cards to external HD's from USB ports.
-The idea is to create this application to run with Debian/Linux OS - Raspberry Pi OS and be assembly on a Raspeberry Pi with 3,5" LCD sreen with touchscreen.
+The idea is to create this application to run with Debian/Linux OS - Raspberry Pi OS and be assembly on a Raspberry Pi with 3,5" LCD sreen with touchscreen.

 # Contributing